-Off-shore Banking Unit (OBU)
+• Off-shore Banking Unit (OBU)

 Off-shore Bank is a Bank located outside the country of residence of depositors, typically in the low tax jurisdiction (or tax heaven) that provides financial and legal advantage.
 Off-shore Banking Unit (the unit) a separate business unit of United Commercial Bank Ltd, governed under the rules and guideline of Bangladesh Bank.
 The Bank obtained the Off-shore Banking Unit permission vide letter no. BRPD (P-3)744(117)/2010-2577 dated 9th June, 2010.
 The Bank commenced the operation of its Off-shore Banking Unit from November 10, 2010.
-Presently, the Bank has 01 (One) unit in Dhaka operating under the Rules and guideline of Bangladesh Bank.
+Presently, the Bank has 01 (One) unit in Dhaka operating in Dhaka under the Rules and guideline of Bangladesh Bank.
+At present there is one unit of off-shore banking operating in Dhaka under the Rules and guidelines of Bangladesh Bank.
+The principal activities of the unit are to provide all kinds of commercial Banking services to its customers in foreign currencies.